commonhaus/foundation/README.md

 - **Streamlined access to funding**: As a fiscal host with connections to platforms like GitHub Sponsors and OpenCollective, CF simplifies the process of securing funding, providing your project with the resources it needs for sustainability and growth.

-## Core focus and vision
+## Our mission, vision and focus

+We want to empower a diverse community of developers, contributors, and users to create, maintain, and evolve open-source libraries and frameworks, ensuring long-term growth and stability through shared stewardship and community collaboration.

+We envision a welcoming ecosystem where open-source projects grow through collaboration and mutual support, simplifying participation for all by moving beyond conventional governance hurdles.

-CF's action-oriented approach prioritizes **Application Frameworks** and **Libraries** that are critical for developers.
+We prioritize **Application Frameworks** and **Libraries** that are critical for developers.
 We support self-governing, code-centric projects, steering clear of specifications and standards debates to focus on tangible outcomes.

 ## Community and sponsorship

-CF's doors are open to everyone passionate about open-source innovation.
-We invite all individuals, not just code contributors, to participate and help steer our projects.
+Our doors are open to everyone passionate about open-source innovation.
+We invite all individuals, not just code contributors, to participate and help shape our organization.
 Our [Bylaws][] detail membership and governance, emphasizing collaboration, diverse perspectives, and advisory input from our [Advisory Board][cfab] to align sponsorship with community interests.

 ## Get involved

-Advance open-source innovation and collaboration [with us][community].
+[Build with us][community].

 Explore how to contribute through our [Code of Conduct](CODE_OF_CONDUCT.md), [Governance Bylaws][Bylaws], and [Policies][].